 5.2 Appropriate measures are taken by the SPCB to ensure personal information is secure and to protect it against unauthorised or unlawful processing, as well as against its accidental loss, destruction or damage.

-5.3 In addition access to data held by the Standards Commission is controlled through a system of permissions, which means that staff are only given access to folders on a ‘need to know’ basis.
+5.3 In addition, access to data held on behalf of the Standards Commission on the SPCB’s Information Technology system is strictly controlled through a permission system, which means that Members and staff are only given access to files and information on a ‘need to know’ basis.
 Access to the IT network is provided through the use of passwords, which require to be changed on a regular basis.
-Any paper files are kept in lockable cabinets.
-The SPCB has appropriate security measures to prevent personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-Security measures include password protection, IT encryption, access controls, regular security updates, firewalls and regular testing of systems.
+The SPCB has appropriate security measures in place to prevent personal information being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+Such security measures include password protection, IT encryption, access controls, regular security updates, firewalls and the regular testing of systems.

-(i) All staff are trained on and understand the importance of the data protection laws
+5.5 All staff and Members are trained on, and understand the importance of, complying with data protection legislation.

 6. Your rights in relation to your personal data

-6.1 If we ask you for your consent to hold your data, you have the right to withdraw that consent at any time.
+6.1 If we have asked you for your consent to hold your personal information, you have the right to withdraw that consent at any time.

-6.2 (i) You have the right to ask us to confirm whether we hold your personal information and if so
+6.2 (i) You have the right to ask us to confirm whether we hold your personal information and if so, to ask